Here's everything you need to know before entering the #Merky Books New Writers' Prize.

 Can I enter on behalf of someone else?

 Yes, as long as the person you are submitting on behalf of fits the eligibility criteria, and can be contacted via email or telephone.

 I’ve just turned 31.
 Can I enter?

 #Merky Books was created as a home for a new generation of voices, and to encourage a new generation of readers.
 For this, our first prize, we wanted to focus on supporting younger writers, and so settled on the 16–30 age range.
-If you are 31 or older by the time applications close on 12 April 2019, or 15 or younger, you will unfortunately not be able to enter.
-Our partners at First Story offer a range of support and opportunities for younger writers – you can read more on their website here.
-We’ll also be creating content to explore and explain the writing and publishing process for aspiring writers of all ages, so please do follow our social media channels and register for the #Merky Books newsletter to receive tips, advice and information.
+If you are 31 or older by the time applications close on Friday 30th October 2020, or 15 or younger, you will unfortunately not be able to enter.

 I’ve only just started my book project.
 Can I still enter?